-Screenshots with clearly marked steps help agents to navigate efficiently through the customers’ screens and guide them with clear instructions.
+Screenshots with clearly marked steps help agents navigate the customers’ screens efficiently and guide them with clear instructions.
 With a full-suite Knowledge Management software like Knowmax, businesses can create visual how-to guides for every scenario.
-Bulk images can be uploaded and content creators can edit the images with the image editor provided by the platform.
+Bulk images can be uploaded, and content creators can edit the images with the image editor provided by the platform.

-Additional information, warning tips, and guidance steps can be added to enable agents with a unified platform for information access.
-With an omnichannel Knowledge base like Knowmax, visual guides can be distributed across channels to power customer self-service.
+Additional information, warning tips, and guidance steps can be added to give agents a unified platform for information access.
+With an omnichannel Knowledge base management system like Knowmax, visual guides can be distributed across channels to power customer self-service.
 This enables contact deflection to digital channels and creates immersive customer experiences across touchpoints.

 3. Auto-traverse questions with CRM integrated knowledge base

 Customers find it frustrating when they have to repeat information.
 This impacts customer experience and increases the average talk time.
-However, integrating a Knowledge base with CRM can help resolve this and empower agents to ask only the most relevant questions, reducing agent as well as customer effort.
+However, integrating a Knowledge base with CRM can help resolve this and empower agents to ask only the most relevant questions, reducing agent and customer effort.